jerturowetz/notes/to-do-denver.md

 # Denver

+better galactic recorss

+kates songs
+aint no sunshine
+ico ico
+you autta know
+am i the only one (bnl)

+tennison street
+10th and broadway has station

 - Staying at the Grand Hyatt room 1007 Tues & Wed then the Rambler hotel Thursday & Friday.
 I have Wed free.
 - From the airport, can take the A line ($9.00) to Union station